Zika Virus Infection

 • Blood transfusion or organ transplantation

-People with Zika virus infection can transmit the virus through sexual intercourse in many circumstances:
+People with Zika virus infection can transmit the virus through sexual intercourse, whether or not they have any symptoms of infection.

 Zika virus remains in semen much longer than it remains in blood and other body fluids.
-It can be spread by infected men to their sex partners (male or female) through unprotected (no condom) sexual intercourse, including vaginal, anal, and oral sex (see also Zika: Sexual Transmission and Prevention).
+It can be spread by infected men to their sex partners (male or female) through unprotected (no condom) sexual intercourse, including vaginal, anal, and oral sex.

 The Zika virus also remains in vaginal fluids after it disappears from blood and urine.
 Infected women can spread the virus to their male partner during sexual intercourse.